 Providing subtitles and transcripts with all assigned videos makes the videos accessible to students who are deaf or hard of hearing.
 Faculty may record their own videos or use videos widely available on the Internet.
 The processes to caption/transcribe will depend on the type of media chosen.

-- Self-produced videos uploaded to Echo360 may require integration with one of the captioning providers.
-We are currently in the process of selecting a provider to integrate with our Echo360 Platform.
+- Self-produced videos uploaded to Panopto may require integration with one of the captioning providers, Panopto or 3play Media.

 Blackboard course shells are automatically created every semester for every course.
 Lectures, handouts, assignments, and resources can be posted and organized for easy access.